Psychosis intervention early recovery

 Who we see

-- Individuals experiencing symptoms of psychosis for the first time, and who have not been treated consistently with an antipsychotic medication for a period not exceeding six months.
+• Individuals being treated with an antipsychotic medication for a period not exceeding six months.

 How to access this service